jdf2e/rocketact-website/docs/getting-started.md

 Start local development environment.

-Once the environment started, you will see a similar console:
+Once started, you will see a similar console:

 ![](assets/development-environment-console.png)